lanzoninicola/dioni-mara-website/README.md

 - [ ] robots.txt
 - [ ] SEO improvements
+  - [ ] for each page add meta SEO tags
 - [ ] Add customers testimonials
 - [ ] Add page with the photos of studio
 - [ ] Add about page